HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 }
 ```

-Now state$ can be defined
+Now the state$ can be defined as,

 ```ts
 const state$ = new BehaviourSubject<State>(initialState)
 ```